bsidestlv/bsidestlv.com/content/_index.md

 ## Call for sponsors

-Our community powered, volunteer run event depends on the generous suWant to help?
+Our community powered, volunteer run event depends on the generous supporters.
+Want to help?
 Volunteer at BSidesTLV 2023:  https://bsidestlv.com/volunteers/

 Stay safe and see you soon, support of sponsors to make everything possible.
 Please contact us at sponsors@bsidestlv.com